chris1610/sidetable/README.md

 sidetable is a combination of a supercharged pandas `value_counts` plus `crosstab` that builds simple but useful summary tables of your pandas DataFrame.

-Usage is simple.
-Install and import sidetable.
+Usage is straightforward.
+Install and `import sidetable`.
 Then access it through the new `.st` accessor on your DataFrame.

 For the Titanic data: `df.st.freq(['class'])` will build a frequency table like this: